beetbox/beets/docs/reference/query.rst

 A relative date begins with an ``@``.
 It looks like ``@-3w``, ``@2m`` or ``@-4d`` which means the date 3 weeks ago, the date 2 months from now and the date 4 days ago.
-A relative date consists of four parts:
+A relative date consists of three parts:
-- ``@`` indicates it's a date relative from now
 - ``+`` or ``-`` sign is optional and defaults to ``+``.
 The ``+`` sign will
 add a time quantity to the current date while the ``-`` sign will do the opposite